TylerJang27/SLogoParser_cs308/doc/API_CHANGES.md

     Returns a Map of any variables created by a command?s execution, to be read and forwarded to a variable explorer if desired.

 2. Parser throws InvalidCommandError

-    The hub of the back end that takes Strings and turns them into Commands and TurtleStatus instances.
-	- void validateCommand(String s) throws InvalidCommandError

-    Checks if a given command is recognized as a possible command.
-If not, throws error.
-	- Collection<TurtleStatus> parseCommands(Collection<String> commandStrings)

-    Takes in a collection of String commands and converts them into a Collection of TurtleStatus instances.
-    Catches and handles invalid command errors by not executing commands and returning to Controller with the error, which in turn will update the GUI
+   * Takes in a collection of String commands and converts them into a Collection of TurtleStatus instances.
+Catches and handles invalid command errors by not executing commands and returning to Controller with the error, which in turn will update the GUI. *[ALTERED]* Now returns Command instances, which are turned into turtle statuses by the model.

+  * Returns formalized version of a command, throws exception if the command cannot be found.
+    * public String validateCommand(String command) throws InvalidCommandError *[ALTERED]* now returns key if validated

+  * Iterates over each of the individual parts of the command and returns Command objects based on the input if they can be found.
+    * public Stack<Command> parseComponents(Stack<String> components) throws InvalidCommandException *[SAME]*